 The system logs every send, delivery, and reply.
 Confirmation status is visible in a dashboard the front desk can see in real time.

-What this does to no-show rates
+What this can do to no-show rates

 If you're thinking about this for your practice